Q&A: How virus is impacting Asia’s cruises and passengers

 WHAT OTHER PRECAUTIONS ARE CRUISE LINES TAKING?

 Cruise lines are scanning the temperatures of passengers and crew and having them complete questionnaires before they board any ship.
-MSC says it’s conducting elevated deep-cleaning on its ships; Royal Caribbean also says it has stepped up cleaning of its ships and air filtration systems.
+MSC says it’s conducting deep cleaning on its ships.
+Royal Caribbean also says it has stepped up cleaning of its ships and air filtration systems.

 CAN PASSENGERS CATCH THE VIRUS THROUGH THE VENTILATION SYSTEMS?